kathryntanardy/Fury_project/README.md

 Description:

-Fury is a web service that contains two main functions
+Fury is a web service that contains a user/admin center.
-1. Different typing game mode
-2. Generate a confidential proof

-Update log:

-1.A system for detecting keyboard input and its shift combination is implemented.
+Which provides convenience services to users and admins in the center, and different game modes of users.